sudormdir/Frencoin-Mobile-Wallet/README.md

 - **Brute-force protection:** After several wrong password attempts, the app enforces escalating cooldown periods (1 minute, then 3 minutes, then 5+ minutes).
 This state persists across app restarts.
 - **Clipboard clearing:** When you copy an address or transaction ID, the clipboard is automatically cleared after 60 seconds to prevent other apps from reading sensitive data.
 - **Secure file permissions:** Wallet files are created with restrictive permissions (owner read/write only) to prevent other apps from accessing them.
+- **No screenshots** Screenshots are disabled to prevent bad actors from viewing your seed phrase.
 ---

 ## FAQ